 It’s not quite Halloween, but now’s the perfect time to think about naturally vampire-proofing your garden…with garlic!
 Planting garlic around the perimeter will protect your veggie beds from getting trampled by nighttime intruders who vant to suck your bloooood.
+Follow along to learn how to grow garlic out in the garden and even indoors.

-In all seriousness, it’s a good reminder to plant garlic when you start thinking about Halloween.
-At least, that’s the case here in Vancouver where garlic goes in the ground between mid-October and mid-November.
 If you live elsewhere, a good rule of thumb is that garlic should be planted between three and six weeks before the ground freezes.
 This ensures that there is enough time for the roots to develop.
 The moisture and cold of the soil will wake the bulb from dormancy and start this process.
-After that, growth is slow and a thick skin (figuratively) is necessary to make it through the winter.
-Next spring, the leaves will sprout and grow until harvest time next summer.
-For more on summer harvesting and cooking with garlic scapes, click here.

 Choose Your Bulbs